medavox/dotfiles/required software.md

 eom (eye of MATE)
 mplayer
 nano
-ntfs-3g (or whatever the NTFS drivers are called) pandoc plzip lz4
+ntfs-3g (or whatever the read-write NTFS drivers are called) pandoc plzip lz4